Skip to content

 What each one actually is

 PRVC is a single feature done with conviction: identity-free messaging.
-Its pitch is that true privacy means protecting not only what you say but who is saying it.
+Its pitch is that true privacy protects both what you say and the identity behind it.
 So it removes phone numbers, emails, and accounts; your identity becomes a random string tied to one device, connections happen through one-time 64-character invite codes, and messages are sharded, scattered across servers as decoy "haystacks", and erased within roughly a day.
 It adds a Panic PIN that wipes local keys under duress.
 It is a US-patented product (US11516192B2) shipped as a native mobile app, with terms governed by the laws of Delaware.

 Where PRVC is genuinely right